nikito2223/fluzo/README.md

 You can download only one pool at the time. e6Hub will mark posts (and pools) as "pending" to avoid saturate e621's servers.

 ### Can i see blacklisted posts on this app?
-No, e621's global blacklist works on server-side.
+No, Fluzo's global blacklist works on server-side.

 ### e6Hub have telemetry?
 No. And we wont include that feature on our app.